 Dinner is not included today (and is not served on the flight to Campo Grande), but easily gotten at the “Food Court” in the airport before or after the flight, depending on the flight schedule.

 Caiman Lodge, which is “best of the best” of nature lodges in South America, has charming accommodations, a very experienced friendly staff, delicious food, very high quality service and best of all, amazing wildlife!
 You’ll begin your explorations with a walk or a game drive in the beautiful surroundings this afternoon for birds and other wildlife.
+This is Zapa’s favorite location in all of the Pantanal.
 You’ll also enjoy night drives to spot nocturnal wildlife in action.
-You have good chances for locating Jaguars, but the overall wildlife experience while immersed in beautiful native habitat is the highlight here at Caiman, named for the plethora of Yacaré Caimans who peer out with their beady eyes gleaming at night.
+You have good chances for locating Jaguars, but the overall wildlife experience while immersed in beautiful native habitat is the highlight here at Caiman, named for the plethora of Yacaré Caimans, who peer out with their beady eyes gleaming at night.
 With luck, encounter mother Giant Anteaters with a young on her back, Gray Brocket Deer, Pampas Deer, two species of armadillos, Tapeti (Brazilian rabbit), plus Crab-eating Raccoon.
 Elusive wildlife is very challenging to photograph, so a lot of time will be spent in the field to be sure to get some great photographic results.